 8.3.3 Foundation Walls Siding shall be designed to come to within six (6) inches of and be parallel to the finished grade.
-Exposed concrete stepped foundations as part of an integrated design will be considered on an individual basis in terms of appropriateness of the relationship of the overall design of the structure to the landscape.
+Exposed concrete stepped foundations as part of an integrated

 8.3.4 Decks First-story decks and decks in exposed locations shall have siding matching the house and extending to within six (6) inches of and be parallel to the finished grade.